OVER 8,000 HORSES IN THE JUMPS BIBLE

-There’s just no better review of the racing year than ‘Racehorses of 2019’.
-Once you’ve done with the dozen-page forthright introduction you can dive in to the detail – and boy do Timeform do detail.
+There’s just no better review of the jumps racing year than ‘Chasers & Hurdlers’.
+Once you’ve done with the 17-page forthright introduction you can dive in to the detail – and boy do Timeform do detail.
 If you love racing and are serious about the game, this is your bible.
-It’s an incredible record of racing’s achievers and also-rans.
+It’s an incredible record of jumps racing’s achievers and also-rans.
 It’s an essential punter’s guide to future winners, from modest to magnificent.
 It’s all inside.
 It’s all you need.

-Whatever your angle on racing – whether as a racing professional or simply a keen follower of the game – ‘Racehorses of 2019’ will inform and entertain in equal measure.
-It’s a must for the new season and out on March 21st!
+Whatever your angle on racing – whether as a racing professional or simply a keen follower of the game – ‘Chasers & Hurdlers 2019/20’ will inform and entertain in equal measure.
+It’s a must for the new season and out on October 10th!

-- An individual entry for every horse that ran on the Flat in Britain during the season and the best of the Irish, including a Timeform rating and commentary
+- An individual entry for every horse that ran on over the jumps in Britain during the season and the best of the Irish, including a Timeform rating and commentary

 - Extended essays on the leading performers